niklas2902/py4godot-examples/platformer/README.md

 # Platformer 3D
-This is a port from: https://github.com/godotengine/godot-demo-projects/tree/master/3d/platformer 3D Platformer demo using a [`CharacterBody3D`](https://docs.godotengine.org/en/latest/classes/class_characterbody3d.html).
+This is a port from: https://github.com/godotengine/godot-demo-projects/tree/master/3d/platformer.
+Not converted was the `VirtualJoystick`.

+3D Platformer demo using a [`CharacterBody3D`](https://docs.godotengine.org/en/latest/classes/class_characterbody3d.html).
 It uses similar code to the 2D platformer, but implemented in 3D.